Course overview

 The day begins with essential theory, explained in a straightforward and practical way.
 Topics include:

-Understanding the IET Code of Practice for In-Service Inspection and Testing
+- Understanding the IET Code of Practice for In-Service

 You will gain a clear understanding of how PAT testing fits into wider workplace safety compliance, and how to demonstrate due diligence if inspected.